alienresident/Video-Portfolio/README.md

 If you want to use a different naming scheme you can change the number of characters to remove.
 Look for `$file_offset_end` variable—under [filename variables](#filename-variables) in the player config file—this should be a negative number.
 You can also control the order of the videos, in the same way as with folder names, by numbering them and using the `$file_offset_start` variable—also under [filename variables](#filename-variables)—to remove _n_ characters (this should be a positive number).

 #### Video Sources, Codecs, and Media Queries.
 The `$video_sources` array (under [video sources](#video-sources) in the player config) tells the script what codec the video is encoded with.
 If the site is responsive it tells what the dimensions of the video are.
-These values are the ones from the [encoding script](https://github.com/alienresident/Video-Portfolio/blob/master/scripts/README.md).
-The `$video_sources` array (under [video sources](#video-sources) in the player config) tells the script what codec the video is encoded with.
-If the site is responsive it tells what the dimensions of the video are.
 These values are the ones from the [encoding script](https://github.com/alienresident/Video-Portfolio/blob/master/scripts/README.md#current-resolutions).

 	$video_sources = array();